Sharks entry-level upright vacuum – Let’s see how it performed in our hands-on tests and review.

 |Air Particle Test ( Our rating %)||99.9%|

 You can see from the above table that the results are excellent.
-The sealed system really works, and the number of allergens being pushed back into the air are absolutely minimal.
+The sealed system really works, and the number of allergens being pushed back into the air is absolutely minimal.

 It comes in at 78dB, which is quieter than a lot of vacuum cleaners were before the EU legislation came into effect.
 It is quite pleasant to use and not too bothersome, especially with the extra padding provided by the filtration system.